maxohq/maxo_test_iex/README.md

 - rapid feedback:

-  - since there is no re-incurring cost of starting an OS process with Elixir + Mix + your code
+  - since there is no re-incurring cost of starting an OS process with Elixir + Mix + your code for every run

 - robust